 Add cross fade transitions between all of the clips on the timeline in Premiere

-If you get an error that the MCP is not working, you may need to edit your Claude config file and provide an absolute path for the UV command.
+If Claude reports the MCP isn't working, try editing your Claude config file to include an absolute path for the UV command.

 To add this MCP server to Claude Code, run this command in your terminal: